Fast Approximate Dynamic Programming for Input-Affine Dynamics: Numerical experiments

+We use \emph{uniform} grid-like discretizations $\setg{X}$ and $\setg{U}$ for the state and input spaces, such that $\co (\setg{X}) = \setc{X}$ and $\co (\setg{U}) = \setc{U}$.
+The grids $\setg{Y}$ and $\setg{Z}$ involved in d-CDP algorithms are also constructed \emph{uniformly}, according to the guidelines provided in Remarks~\ref{rem:constr Y} and \ref{rem:constr Z} (with $\alpha = 1$).
+We are particularly interested in the performance (error and time complexity) of d-CDP algorithms in comparison with d-DP, as the size of these discrete sets increases.
+Considering the fact that all the discrete sets are uniform grids, and we use LERP for all the extension operations (particularly, for the extension of the discrete cost functions in the d-DP operation~\eqref{eq:d-DP op} and for generating the greedy control actions in~\eqref{eq:opt control J}), the complexity of a single evaluation of all extensions is of $\ord(E) = \ord(1)$; see Remark~\ref{rem:complexity of LERP}.

-We begin with examining the error in the d-DP and d-CDP algorithms w.r.t. the ``reference'' costs-to-go $J_t^{\star}: \setc{X} \ra \R$.
-These reference costs $J_t^{\star}$ are computed numerically via a high resolution application of the d-DP algorithm with $X,U = 81^2$.
-Figure~\ref{fig:error_J1} depicts the maximum absolute error in the discrete cost functions~$\disc{J}_t$ computed using these algorithms over the horizon.
-As expected and in line with our error analysis (Theorem~\ref{thm:error d-CDP Alg 1} and Proposition~\ref{prop:error d-DP}), using a finer discretization scheme with larger $N=X,Y,U$, leads to a smaller error.
-Moreover, for each gird size, a general increase is seen in the error, over the time steps in the backward iteration, due to accumulation of error.
-For further illustration, Figure~\ref{fig:J1} shows the corresponding costs-to-go at $t=0$ and $t=9$, with $N=21^2$.
+We begin with examining the error in d-DP and d-CDP algorithms w.r.t. the ``reference'' costs-to-go $J_t^{\star}: \setc{X} \ra \R$.
+Since the problem does not have a closed-form solution, these reference costs $J_t^{\star}$ are computed numerically via a high-resolution application of d-DP with $X,U = 81^2$.
+Figure~\ref{fig:error} depicts the maximum absolute error in the discrete cost functions~$\disc{J}_t$ computed using these algorithms over the horizon.
+As expected and in line with our error analysis (Theorems~\ref{thm:error d-CDP Alg 1} and \ref{thm:error d-CDP Alg 2} and Proposition~\ref{prop:error d-DP}), using a finer discretization scheme with larger $X,U,Y,Z = N$, leads to a smaller error.
+Moreover, over the time steps in the backward iteration, a general increase is seen in the error which is due to the accumulation of error.
+For further illustration, Figure~\ref{fig:J1} shows the corresponding costs-to-go at $t=9$ and $t=0$, with $N=21^2$.
 Notice that, since the stage and terminal costs are convex and the dynamics is linear, the costs-to-go are also convex.
-As can be seen in Figure~\ref{fig:J1}, while the d-CDP algorithm preserves the convexity, the d-DP algorithm outputs non-convex costs-to-go (due to the application of LERP).
-In particular, notice how $J_0^{\text{DP}}$ is not a convex-extensible function, while $J_0^{\text{CDP}}$ is convex-extensible
+As can be seen in Figure~\ref{fig:J1}, while d-CDP~\ref{alg:d-CDP general} preserves the convexity, d-DP and d-CDP~\ref{alg:d-CDP separ} output non-convex costs-to-go (due to the application of LERP in these algorithms).
+In particular, notice how $J_0^{\text{CDP1}}$ is convex-extensible, while $J_0^{\text{DP}}$ and $J_0^{\text{CDP2}}$ are not.